ceph/ceph/doc/man/8/ceph-disk.rst

 ``Juju``, ``Puppet`` etc.

-It actually automates the multiple steps involved in manual creation and start of an OSD into 2 steps of preparing and activating the OSD by using the subcommands ``prepare`` and ``activate``.
+It actually automates the multiple steps involved in manual creation and start of an OSD into two steps of preparing and activating the OSD by using the subcommands ``prepare`` and ``activate``.

 Subcommands